112002/CS_Project_Ideas/README.md

 Hence, as a beginner, start learning the codes and master the art to achieve big in this field.

 - What is the best programming language to learn first?
+Now, with that proper stages of a software engineer's life, you might be thinking which language would be easier to go with at the beginning.
+Fretting over the programming language to go on with would be a waste of time.
+Instead, I would suggest you focus on the basics and concepts that you would learn in any language.
+With this piece of advice, you would become a seasoned programmer.